Mint Juleps, Fancy Hats, and . . . Mud! May 2, 2010Posted by nrhatch in Animal Welfare, Books & Movies, Special Events.

 Tags: Horse Racing, Kentucky Derby, King's Arm Tavern, Mint Juleps

-We’d been invited to a Kentucky Derby party and promised Mint Juleps ~ a drink I learned to love during visits to the King’s Arm Tavern in Historic Williamsburg, Virginia.
+We’d been invited to a Kentucky Derby party and promised Mint Juleps ~ a drink I learned to love at the King’s Arm Tavern in Williamsburg Virginia.

-After accepting the invitation, I ran across an article about the dangers inherent in thoroughbred racing, The Dark Side of the Kentucky Derby, which made me question whether I wanted to watch the race at all.
+After accepting the invitation, I ran across an article about the dangers inherent in thoroughbred racing, The Dark Side of the Kentucky Derby, which made me question whether I wanted to watch the race.

-At the last minute, the Mint Juleps won out and I headed over to the party, sporting my Kentucky Derby “derby” ~ a broad-rimmed straw hat banded with palm trees.
+The Mint Juleps won out and I headed to the party sporting my Kentucky Derby “derby” ~ a broad-rimmed straw hat banded with palm trees.

-On arrival, I glanced at the TV and gasped in horror at the soggy condition of the track ~ the sea of mud looked like a disaster waiting to happen.
+On arrival, I glanced at the TV and gasped in horror at the soggy conditions on the track ~ the sea of mud looked like a disaster waiting to happen.

-From reading (and watching) Seabiscuit, I recalled that wet tracks are especially lethal to animals racing around them full tilt.
+From Seabiscuit, I recalled that wet tracks can be lethal to animals racing around them full tilt.

-Until post time, I kept hoping that the race would be scrubbed, or postponed ~ knowing full well that my hopes were unlikely to be realized.
+Until post time, I kept hoping the race would be scrubbed or postponed.
+My hopes were not to be realized.

-While waiting for the race, I tossed back a few Juleps, garnished with sprigs of mint, and relaxed ~ such is the calming effect of Kentucky Bourbon.
+Waiting for the race, I tossed back a few Juleps, garnished with mint sprigs, and relaxed.
+Such is the calming effect of Kentucky Bourbon.

-The alcohol worked its magic only until the horses began sloshing through the mud on the way to the starting gate ~ at which point, my heart lodged in my throat, effectively blocking the passage of further Mint Juleps.
+The alcohol worked its magic until the horses began sloshing through the mud on the way to the starting gate when my heart lodged in my throat, blocking passage of further Mint Juleps.

 And then the race started.

-As the horses raced around the challenging course, splattering the jockeys with mud, I sat completely still, without breathing, eyes glued to the track, holding my breath while chanting, “please don’t slip, please don’t fall,” to each of the horses racing around the slippery track through dangerous ankle-deep mud.
+As the horses raced around the challenging course, splattering the jockeys with mud, I sat immobile, eyes glued to the track, holding my breath while chanting, “please don’t slip, please don’t fall,” to each of the horses racing around the slippery track through dangerous ankle-deep mud.

 Aah . . . that’s better!